Table Of Contents

 Feedly Launcher: This extension simply adds a launcher icon to the Chrome start page.

-Feedly Readable: Readable modifies the web version of Feedly in order to reduce onscreen clutter.
+Feedly Readable [No Longer Available]: Readable modifies the web version of Feedly in order to reduce onscreen clutter.

 Readly: Readly also attempts to make Feedly’s web interface appear more like Google Reader.
 It also tries to improve on Google Reader by adding the ability to open articles in background tabs using the shortcut “v”.